BrutusRex/Brutus-Ultimate-NFT-Blocklist/README.md

 And that's it!
 Now you are much less likely to encounter any Cryptobros in the wild~ ♥

-If you like this blocklist and want to know when new blocklist batches are released, consider following me on Twitter: @FoolGremlin
+If you like this blocklist and want to know when new blocklist batches are released, consider following me on Twitter: https://twitter.com/FoolGremlin

 Or, buy me a coffee so I can fuel the late nights I'll be spending working on this ☺: https://ko-fi.com/bigshot